instrumental-products/agent-os/instructions/create-spec.md

 </decision_template>

 <instructions>
-  ACTION: Analyze project for strategic decisions
+  ACTION: Analyze spec for strategic decisions
   IDENTIFY: Up to 3 key decisions if any
   REQUEST: User approval before updating
   UPDATE: Add to decisions.md if approved